leduckhai/Awesome-Competitive-Programming/README.md

 4. KnightL on a Chessboard
 - [x] Graph Representation using Adjacency List
 - [x] Unweighted Graph (also for disconnected graph)
+5. Connected Cells in a Grid
+- [x] Graph Representation using Adjacency List
+- [x] Unweighted Graph (also for disconnected graph)
+- [x] Connected Components

 ### Greedy Algorithm
 1. <ins>Sherlock and The Beast</ins>